Ummuhan-web/SONAR/DR-Notes.md

 # Disaster Recovery Plan

 ## Objective
 The objective of this Disaster Recovery Plan is to ensure service continuity, resilience, and quick recovery in the event of a system failure.
-The plan ensures that your infrastructure remains highly available across multiple Availability Zones (AZs) using AWS services, including Auto Scaling, Route 53, NAT Gateways, Aurora, and Application Load Balancers (ALB).
+The plan ensures that our infrastructure remains highly available across multiple Availability Zones (AZs) using AWS services, including Auto Scaling, Route 53, NAT Gateways, Aurora, and Application Load Balancers (ALB).

 ## Strategy
 The disaster recovery strategy includes:
 - **Multi-AZ Redundancy**: Deploy resources across multiple AZs for high availability.
 - **Auto Scaling**: Automatically recover from failures by scaling EC2 instances.
-- **Route 53 Failover**: Redirect traffic to healthy resources in case of failure.
+- **Route 53 Failover**: Redirect traffic to healthy resources in case of failure (this is a crucial part of the infrastructure, therefore added to the plan although it was not required in the assessment).
 - **NAT Gateway Per AZ**: Ensure private subnet access to the internet, even in case of AZ failure.
 - **Aurora Replica Promotion**: Promote Aurora database replicas during primary database failure.
 - **Health Checks**: Continuously monitor the health of the infrastructure components.